Tom Zbikowski: College career

 Zbikowski played college football at Notre Dame.
 He made his debut as a sophomore in 2004, appearing in all 12 games and finished fourth best on the team with 70 total tackles (37 solo, 33 assisted) and two forced fumbles.
 He was named Walter Camp Defensive Player of the Week on Sept.
 19 following his performance at Michigan State as he had a team-high nine tackles, forced a fumble and returned it for a 75-yard TD and recorded his first career interception.

 Zbikowski broke out as one of college football's best utility players during his junior season, excelling as a safety and a return man.
 Zbikowski accounted for four touchdowns (two interception returns and two punt returns) in 12 games played.
 He finished fourth on the team with 71 total tackles and led the defense with five interceptions while leading the Irish to the Fiesta Bowl.
-Following the seasons, Zbikowski earned Third-Team Associated Press All-America honors.
+Following the seasons, Zbikowski earned Third-Team Associated Press All-American honors.

 He served as 2006 team captain alongside Brady Quinn and Travis Thomas and was selected to the second-team All-American squad by the Walter Camp Football Foundation after helping the Irish earn a bid in the Sugar Bowl.
 Zbikowski was also named a third-team All-American by the Associated Press and was a semi-finalist for the Jim Thorpe Award, presented annually to the nation's best defensive back.
 He ended the year with 79 tackles, recovered a fumble for a touchdown against Penn State, and recorded his third career punt return touchdown with 52-yard return against North Carolina.

 Zbikowski returned to Notre Dame for his fifth year in 2007, recording a career-high 80 total tackles with a pair of interceptions and fumble recoveries.
 He continued to shine as a return man, racking up 234 return yards on punts.
 He graduated in May with degrees in sociology and computer applications.

 Professional career

 Baltimore Ravens

-Zbikowski was selected with the 86th overall pick in the third round of the 2008 NFL Draft by the Baltimore Ravens.
+Zbikowski was selected with the 86th overall pick in the third round of the 2008 NFL draft by the Baltimore Ravens.
 He made the team and played four seasons for Baltimore as a defensive back and kick returner.
 He appeared in 56 games for the Ravens, including 14 starts as a safety.
-He made his professional debut on September 7 against the Cincinnati Bengals, posting his first career tackle on special teams during a 17-10 win.
+He made his professional debut on September 7 against the Cincinnati Bengals, posting his first career tackle on special teams during a 17–10 win.
 He had two interceptions in 2009, and helped as a returner.
 He declared free agency after the 2011 season.

 Indianapolis Colts

 Zbikowski signed with the Indianapolis Colts on March 16, 2012.
 He was the Colts' regular starting strong safety until he was injured during the 12th game of the season, missing the rest of the regular season.
 He did return for a Wild Card playoff game.
-The Colts lost that game 24-9 to Zbikowski's old team, the Baltimore Ravens.
+The Colts lost that game 24–9 to Zbikowski's old team, the Baltimore Ravens.
 Indianapolis released him on March 15, 2013.